rstudio/shiny/_includes/tutorial/inputs-and-outputs.md

 })
 </code></pre>

-The use of `reactiveText` and `reactivePlot` to generate output (rather than just assigning values directly) is what makes the application reactive.
-These reactive wrappers return special functions that are only re-executed when their dependencies change.
+The use of `renderText` and `renderPlot` to generate output (rather than just assigning values directly) is what makes the application reactive.
+These reactive wrappers return special expressions that are only re-executed when their dependencies change.
 This behavior is what enables Shiny to automatically update output whenever input changes.

 ### Displaying Outputs